J-DubApps/Blog/content/posts/2020/vim-cheatsheet.md

 +++
 [Vim](http://www.vim.org/) is a very efficient text editor that I .
 This blog Cheatsheet covers Vim 8x shotcuts, but the latest can be found at [devhints.io](https://devhints.io/vim) -- where I found this originally. <br />

-After using this Cheatsheet you won't ever have to be the butt of this meme joke ever again:
+And after using this Cheatsheet you don't have to be the butt of any "Exit Vim" jokes, ever again:

 ![Alt text](https://julianwest.me/Blog/posts/images/exit-vim-meme.jpg)